Kasuga Taisha Shrine 春日大社

 Kasuga Taisha is known for its colors and photogenic setting.
 The contrast between the bright vermilion paint, the white walls and the cypress wood roofs has inspired photographers for many years.
 The shrine was rebuilt every two decades, a practice that lasted until the Edo period ended.

 Another popular spot in the shrine grounds is the Manyo Botanical Garden, which has over 200 kinds of plants.
 The wisteria flowers that bloom from late April to early May are a particular favorite of visitors.

 Lanterns everywhere, and deer on the path

-One of the first things people notice when they enter Kasuga Taisha is its thousands of stone lanterns—over 3,000 of them, in fact.
-The path to the main building is flanked on both sides by these lanterns, and the main building has hundreds of bronze lanterns as well.
+One of the first things people notice when they enter Kasuga Taisha is its thousands of stone lanterns—over 2,000 of them, in fact.
+The path to the main building is flanked on both sides by these lanterns, and the main building has more than a thousand bronze lanterns as well.

 Not surprisingly, the area is known for its lantern festival, Mandoro.
 During this festival, held in early February and also in mid-August, the lanterns light up the shrine and surroundings.

 The path to Kasuga Taisha passes through Nara Park, where deer roam freely.
 The deer are believed to be sacred messengers of the Shinto gods that inhabit the shrine and the mountainous terrain around it.

 Kasuga Taisha is renowned for being the finest example of the Kasuga-zukuri style of architecture, which dates back to the early 8th century and incorporates Chinese-style roofs and red, gold and vermilion decoration.
 A sloping roof gently extending over the front of the building also identifies structures of this style.